Medical Dermatology for skin conditions like eczema

 Child being treated for eczema by dermatologist

-If you or your child’s eczema is not improving with over-the-counter treatments, then consider scheduling an appointment with Dr. Cameron for further evaluation and treatment.
+If you or your child’s eczema is not improving with over-the-counter treatments, consider scheduling an appointment with Cameron Dermatology for further evaluation and treatment.

 Excess Sweating

-Excess sweating or hyperhidrosis is a condition that manifests itself in excessive perspiration with no apparent cause.
-Hyperhidrosis can present in focal areas (ie, palms, soles, or armpits) or can be more generalized.
-Hyperhidrosis can markedly affect a patient’s quality of life by resulting in anxiety, clothing stains, and unpleasant odors.
+Excess sweating, or hyperhidrosis, is a condition that manifests as excessive perspiration with no apparent cause.
+Hyperhidrosis can present in focal areas such as the palms, soles, or underarms, or it can be more generalized.
+It can significantly affect quality of life by contributing to anxiety, clothing stains, and unpleasant odors.

-Depending on the patient individual needs, treatments that Dr. Cameron utilizes for hyperhidrosis include botox injections, oral medications (ie, Robinul), and topical medications (ie, Qbrexza).
+Depending on each patient’s individual needs, treatment options for hyperhidrosis may include Botox® injections, oral medications such as Robinul®, and topical medications including Qbrexza®.

-If you or your child’s excess sweating is getting in the way of quality of life, then consider scheduling an appointment with Dr. Cameron for further evaluation and treatment.
+If you or your child’s excess sweating is interfering with quality of life, consider scheduling an appointment with Cameron Dermatology for further evaluation and treatment.

 Genital Warts

 Condyloma acuminatum, also referred to as genital warts, are infectious bumps cause by human papillomavirus (HPV) that develop in the groin.
 Although the CDC (Center for Disease Control and Prevention) estimates that the lifetime prevalence of HPV is 85%, this condition can still be very distressful for patients.
 These growths are initiated by picking it up from someone already infected with HPV.
 Genital warts can differ in shape, color, number, distribution, and size.
-Depending on the individual patient’s case, Dr. Cameron utilizes a variety of modalities to treat these lesions including the following: cryotherapy, topical prescription therapies, and cantharidin.
+Depending on the individual patient’s case, we utilize a variety of modalities to treat these lesions, including the following: cryotherapy, topical prescription therapies, and cantharidin.

-If you may have genital warts, then consider scheduling an appointment with Dr. Cameron for further evaluation and treatment.
+If you may have genital warts, then consider scheduling an appointment with us for further evaluation and treatment.

 Hair Loss

-Hair loss, or alopecia, can present in a variety of ways and be caused by a variety of underlying processes.
-Some forms of alopecia are scarring (ie, cicatricial alopecia) and some are non-scarring (ie, alopecia areata).
-Some are classified as autoimmune conditions (ie, alopecia areata), while others have no inflammatory component and are more genetic in nature (ie, hormonal, or male and female-pattern hair loss).
+Hair loss, or alopecia, can present in a variety of ways and may be caused by several underlying processes.
+Some forms of alopecia are scarring, while others are non-scarring.
+Certain types are autoimmune in nature, while others are more genetic or hormonal.

-Depending on your type of hair loss, treatments that Dr. Cameron utilizes for hair loss include oral and topical minoxidil, oral and topical finasteride, oral and topical spironolactone, oral and topical JAK inhibitors, intralesional steroid injections, and platelet-rich plasma (PRP) injections.
+Depending on the diagnosis, treatment options may include oral and topical minoxidil, oral and topical finasteride, oral and topical spironolactone, oral and topical JAK inhibitors, intralesional steroid injections, and platelet-rich plasma (PRP) injections.

-If you or your child may have a form of hair loss, then consider scheduling an appointment with Dr. Cameron for further evaluation and treatment.
+If you or your child may be experiencing hair loss, consider scheduling an appointment with Cameron Dermatology for further evaluation and treatment.

 Hidradenitis Suppurativa